hotwired/stimulus/docs/reference/css_classes.md

 **Note:** Stimulus will throw an error if you attempt to access a CSS class property when no matching CSS class attribute is present.

-If you are using utility classes, access the plural class property.
+If you want to use multiple classes, access the plural class property.
 You can apply the array of CSS classes to elements using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

 <meta data-controller="callout" data-callout-text-value="...this.loadingClasses">